 See pages 7-9 to find out more about arranging care yourself, or pages 14-19 to view our directory of organisations for further information.
 Support from friends and family Sometimes, friends or family members may be willing to step in to take on your caring responsibilities so that you can go on a short break or holiday.
 This might involve them staying over for a visit, while you go away, or the person(s) you look after may go to stay with them for an extended period.
 Organisations that can help There are many useful organisations that can help you to organise a break.
 They may provide break services for carers or the person being looked after, or information to help you decide which alternative care services to use.
 Your local council or carers' centre should have information about local charities and organisations.
+Our local directory might be a helpful starting point: carersuk.org/help-and-advice/support-where-you-live/.
 You can find details of your local council here: gov.uk/find-local-council.
 Or in Northern Ireland you can contact your local trust: nidirect.gov.uk/contacts/health-and-social-care-trusts.
 In Scotland, most carer centres have a grant fund for short breaks called Time to Live.
 Shared Care Scotland provides information on available support including funding advice and a directory of short breaks by location: sharedcarescotland.org.uk.
 See page 14 onwards to find details of other organisations that could help.
 Getting help through social services / the social work department Social services or social work departments can arrange (or fund through a direct payment) alternative care for the person you are looking after so that you can take a break from caring.
 This is often referred to as a short break or respite care.
-Find out about 'direct payments' at: carersuk.org/help-and-advice/practical-support/arranging-care-and-support-for-someone/direct-payments/.
 It may be possible to arrange respite care by having assessments, which are carried out by the relevant department of social services.
 There are different assessments for you and the person you are looking after - see pages 5-6 for further details.
-To find out more about assessments, see our range of factsheets, which can be downloaded for free at carersuk.org/carersassessment.
-We offer four versions tailored to each UK nation.

-Arranging a carer's assessment

-You can request a carer's assessment from the social services or social work department of the person you are looking after (or your own if you live in Wales).
+One option that can be recommended after have an assessment are 'direct payments'.
+Find out more about 'direct payments' at: carersuk.org/directpayments or you may prefer to explore other options of funding a break.
+To find out more about assessments, see our online pages and factsheets: carersuk.org/carersassessment and carersuk.org/needs-assessment.
+Arranging a carer's assessment You can request a carer's assessment from the social services or social work department of the person you are looking after (or your own if you live in Wales).
 This applies to adult carers.
 In Scotland, it is referred to as an Adult Carer Support Plan or a Young Carer Statement for young carers and in Wales it is called a Carer's Needs Assessment.
 The term 'carer's assessment' is used throughout this factsheet for ease of reading.
-This should consider:

-- your caring role and how it affects your life and wellbeing

-- your health physical, mental and emotional issues

-- your feelings and choices about caring

-- work, study, training and leisure

-- relationships, social activities and your goals
+This should consider: - your caring role and how it affects your life and wellbeing - your health physical, mental and emotional issues - your feelings and choices about caring - work, study, training and leisure - relationships, social activities and your goals - housing - planning for emergencies.

-- housing

-- planning for emergencies.